Busulfan Concentrate Injection

 |No Report||No Report||No Report|

-Itraconazole decreases busulfan clearance by up to 25%, and may produce an AUC greater than 1,500 μM•min in some patients.
+Itraconazole decreases busulfan clearance by up to 25%.
+Metronidazole decreases the clearance of busulfan to a greater extent than does itraconazole; metronidazole coadministration has been associated with increased busulfan toxicity.
 Fluconazole (200 mg) has been used with Busulfan Injection.

 Phenytoin increases the clearance of busulfan by 15% or more, possibly due to the induction of glutathione-S-transferase.
 Since the pharmacokinetics of Busulfan Injection were studied in patients treated with phenytoin, the clearance of Busulfan Injection at the recommended dose may be lower and exposure (AUC) higher in patients not treated with phenytoin.